 A group of local people in Glenridding and Patterdale are finding solutions to housing problems in the parish.
-They recently commissioned a Housing Needs Survey which was very well supported by the community, with half of all households in the area taking part (the number of properties in the area with permanent residents surveyed totalled 220).
+They recently commissioned a Housing Needs Survey, which the community supported very well, with half of all households in the area taking part (the number of properties in the area with permanent residents surveyed totalled 220).

-The survey results provided a strong indication of the level of affordable housing need in the area, showing that at least nine households are in need of affordable housing in the parish, with 25 in total needing or wanting to move within the next five years.
+The survey results provided a strong indication of the level of affordable housing need in the area, showing that at least nine households are in need of affordable housing in the parish, with twenty-five in total needing, or wanting to move, within the next five years.